assemblerflow/flowcraft/docs/create_process.rst

-If a process depends on the presence of one or more processes upstream in the pipeline, these can be specific via the :attr:`~assemblerflow.generator.Process.Process.dependencies` attribute.
+If a process depends on the presence of one or more processes upstream in the pipeline, these can be specific via the :attr:`~assemblerflow.generator.process.Process.dependencies` attribute.
 When building the pipeline if at least one of the dependencies is absent, assemblerflow will raise an exception informing of a missing dependency.

 Ignore type
 :::::::::::

-The :attr:`~assemblerflow.generator.Process.Process.ignore_type` attribute,
+The :attr:`~assemblerflow.generator.process.Process.ignore_type` attribute,
 controls whether a match between the input of the current process and the output of the previous one is enforced or not.
 When there are multiple terminal processes that fork from the main channel, there is no need to